MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/how-does-it-work.md

 ###### Footnote 2

-2048-bits is the active key length when the Azure Rights Management service is activated.
+2048-bits is the key length when the Azure Rights Management service is activated.
 1024-bits is supported for the following optional scenarios:

 - During a migration from on-premises if the AD RMS cluster is running in Cryptographic Mode 1 and cannot be upgraded to Cryptographic Mode 2.